-- reviewed and discussed with management the audited consolidated financial statements contained in Biogen's 2018 Annual Report on Form 10-K. - discussed with PwC, Biogen's independent registered public accounting firm, the overall scope and plans for the audit; - met with PwC, with and without management present, to discuss the results of its examination, management's response to any significant findings, its observations of Biogen's internal control, the overall quality of Biogen's financial reporting, the selection, application and disclosure of critical accounting policies, new accounting developments and accounting-related disclosures, the key accounting judgments and assumptions made in preparing the financial statements and whether the financial statements would have materially changed had different judgments and assumptions been made and other pertinent items related to Biogen's accounting, internal control and financial reporting; - discussed with representatives of Biogen's corporate internal audit staff their purpose, authority, audit plan and reports;
+- reviewed and discussed with management the audited consolidated financial statements contained in Biogen's 2019 Annual Report on Form 10-K; - discussed with PwC, Biogen's independent registered public accounting firm, the overall scope and plans for the audit; - met with PwC, with and without management present, to discuss the results of its examination, management's response to any significant findings, its observations of Biogen's internal control, the overall quality of Biogen's financial reporting, the selection, application and disclosure of critical accounting policies, new accounting developments and accounting-related disclosures, the key accounting judgments and assumptions made in preparing the financial statements and whether the financial statements would have materially changed had different judgments and assumptions been made and other pertinent items related to Biogen's accounting, internal control and financial reporting; - discussed with representatives of Biogen's corporate internal audit staff their purpose, authority, audit plan and reports;

-- reviewed and discussed with PwC the matters required to be discussed with the Audit Committee under generally accepted auditing standards (including Public Company Accounting Oversight Board - Auditing Standard No. 1301); - discussed with PwC its independence from management and Biogen, including the written disclosures and letter concerning independence received from PwC under applicable requirements of the Public Company Accounting Oversight Board.
+- reviewed and discussed with PwC the matters required by the Public Company Accounting Oversight Board and the SEC; - discussed with PwC its independence from management and Biogen, including the written disclosures and letter concerning independence received from PwC under applicable requirements of the Public Company Accounting Oversight Board.
 The Audit Committee has determined that the provision of non-audit services to Biogen by PwC is compatible with its independence; - provided oversight and advice to management in connection with Biogen's system of internal control over financial reporting in response to the requirements set forth in Section 404 of the Sarbanes-Oxley Act of 2002 and related regulations.
-In connection with this oversight, the Audit Committee reviewed a report by management on the effectiveness of Biogen's internal control over financial reporting; and - reviewed PwC's Report of Independent Registered Public Accounting Firm included in Biogen's Annual Report on Form 10-K for the fiscal year ended December 31, 2018, related to its audit of the effectiveness of internal control over financial reporting.
+In connection with this oversight, the Audit Committee reviewed a report by management on the effectiveness of Biogen's internal control over financial reporting; and - reviewed PwC's Report of Independent Registered Public Accounting Firm included in Biogen's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, related to its audit of the effectiveness of internal control over financial reporting.

-In reliance on these reviews and discussions, the Audit Committee recommended to our Board of Directors that the audited consolidated financial statements be included in Biogen's Annual Report on Form 10-K for the fiscal year ended December 31, 2018, for filing with the SEC.
+In reliance on these reviews and discussions, the Audit Committee recommended to our Board of Directors that the audited consolidated financial statements be included in Biogen's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, for filing with the SEC.